occam-ra/occam/doc/occam-structure.md

 ### Object-Oriented Design
 OOD has three key component principles:
+* encapsulation
+* inheritance
+* polymorphism
-* encapsulation ("allows a class to be reused without knowing how it works – thus modularity and abstraction are provided")
-* inheritance ("allows a class to be reused by using some of the existing facilities, while adding new facilities in a secure manner.")
+"The advantages of these features is that they promote the reusability of software com- ponents.
+Encapsulation allows a class to be reused without knowing how it works – thus modularity and abstraction are provided.
+Inheritance allows a class to be reused by using some of the existing facilities, while adding new facilities in a secure manner.
-* polymorphism ("further promotes encapsulation by allowing general purpose classes to be written that will work successfully with many different types of object") (Bell, 139)
+Polymorphism further promotes encapsulation by allowing general purpose classes to be written that will work successfully with many different types of object."
+(Bell, 139)

 ## Method (RA) vs. Application (OCCAM)
 A useful way to think about the big picture of design issues is to distinguish between the RA method and the application which implements it.
 RA provides a number of conceptual tools and practical procedures for analyzing data - that conceptual and practical content can be separated from the implementation - the data handling (I/O), user interface, etc. We are very lucky to have the core RA functionality largely built already (thanks Ken, Heather, Joe, and others!).